NEW: Co-worker says Heather Heyer was afraid there might be gunfire at rally

 Victoria Jackson, who will attend a public memorial service Wednesday morning for Heather Heyer, told CNN that her dear friend wanted to stand up for what she believed in.

 One of the last conversations they had Friday before each left for the weekend was about the rally.

-"Heather said, 'I want to go so badly but I don't want to get shot.
-I don't want to die,' " Jackson remembered Heyer saying.
+“Heather said, ‘I want to go so badly but I don’t want to get shot.
+I don’t want to die,’ ” Jackson remembered.

-Heyer was afraid of the protesters because she believed they were not here for peace, her co-worker at the Miller Law Group said.
+Heyer was afraid of the protesters because she believed they were not here for peace, her co-worker said.